Nexmo/stitch-workshop-ios-callkit/README.md

 ## Getting Started

-Download the starter project [here]().
-To get the app up and running on your localhost, you follow the directions for the server [here]().
+Download the starter project [here](https://github.com/Nexmo/stitch-demo-ios).
+To get the app up and running on your localhost, you follow the directions for the server [here](https://github.com/Nexmo/stitch-demo).
 After you are able to get up and running, test out your setup by creating a member, joining a conversation and triggering an event.
-If everything worked out well, you are all setup now!
+If everything worked out well, you are all setup!
+You go and make an outgoing call now!

 ### Make an Outgoing Call

-To make an outgoing call, an app requests an action from a controller.
+To make an outgoing call with CallKit, an app requests an action from a controller.
 In much the same way as `UIAlertController`s operate, an app requests a `CXStartCallAction` object from its `CXCallController` object.
 This action, however, consists of a UUID to uniquely identify the call and a `CXHandle` object to specify the recipient.

 You set the constants for this method call: